1 1/2 cups pouring cream

 Seasonal fruit, to serve

 1. Place the cream, coconut milk, sugar and vanilla bean paste in a saucepan.
 Cook stirring, for 3-5 minutes or until sugar dissolves.
-Slowly bring to the boil over a medium heat.
+Slowly bring to a simmer over medium heat.
 Remove form heat and set aside to cool slightly.

 3. Lightly oil (I used coconut oil) 6 x 6cm (tall) dariole moulds.
 Place on a tray and pour in cream mixture.
 Refrigerate for at least 4-6 hours or overnight.